 - Do I have sufficient time to dry my horse’s coat?

 - Do I absolutely need to bathe my horse?

-A healthy horse should be able to handle a bath with no special treatment into the 50’s.
-Generally, unless we have a show or demo we try not to bath horses in temperatures below the upper 60’s.
-However healthy, cooled out (not overheated from exercise) horses can be bathed into freezing temperatures if you ensure they stay warm throughout the bathing process and until they are completely dry.
+A healthy horse should be able to handle a bath with no special treatment in temperatures as low as 50 F. Generally, unless we have a horse show or breed demo we try not to bathe horses in temperatures below 65 F. However, healthy, cooled out (not overheated from exercise) horses can be bathed into freezing temperatures if you ensure they stay warm throughout the bathing process and until they are completely dry.

 Step 1.
 Use Hot Water

 When you bathe your horse in winter, use the warmest water you have access to that is comfortable for your horse.
 Hot water cleans better and dries faster (at least, according to the University of Illinois).
 If you only have access to cold water, work to complete the bath as fast as you can- preferably with a helper so you can soap and scrape excess water off of the horse twice as fast.